Jax-Danger/Health/README.md

-# FiveM Backup
+# FiveM Health Script
-These are just a backup of my scripts written in TypeScript.
+This is a simple health script written in TypeScript.